-I sit down with Danielle to talk about SEO challenges and some tips and tricks to dominate Local SEO.
+I sit with Danielle to discuss SEO challenges, tips, and tricks to dominate Local SEO.
 Danielle is the person Hello SEO.

-Her SEO journey started when she opened up an eCommerce store and quickly realized that driving traffic to your site is the single most important thing.
-She tried to hire SEO people – but they could not get the results she wanted, or they tried to push me into expensive marketing options that were not suitable for what she needed.
+Her SEO journey started when she opened up an eCommerce store and quickly realized that driving traffic to your site is the most critical thing.
+She tried to hire SEO people – but they could not get the results she wanted, or they tried to push her into expensive marketing options unsuitable for her needs.

 At Hello SEO, she helps businesses achieve greater visibility through Google My Business Reviews with Perfect Review.